What lockdown taught me about micro business marketing challenges

 The way you prefer to learn

 Given the timing of this survey, it’s perhaps no surprise that webinars came out top.
 In fact, the top two methods of learning involve video.
 Remember I talked about my goals at the top?
 I had decided not to do any of my own events this year, opting to pitch to speak at others’ events.
 But this response has changed my mind.
-In fact, I have three more webinars planned for later this year!
-The first one is all about getting started with Canva.
+In fact, I delivered three webinars in the first lockdown alone!

 Are you getting a bang for your buck?